Charles Sturt Campus

 Conference Aim

-In addition to business ethics, governance, ethical decision making, corporate social responsibility, and sustainability academics and practitioners, the conference invites colleagues and postgraduate students (Masters and PhD) from a variety of disciplinary areas.
 This includes, but is not limited to, Accounting, Business Education, Economics, Finance, Human Resource Management, Information Systems, International Business, Law, Management, Marketing, and Operations & Supply Chain Management.
+Please ensure your presentation explores an ethical issue within your chosen discipline, and consider the business issue with a critical thinking lens.

-Examples of sources of tension and conflict that ethical and sustainable business decision-makers may need to address include:
+Below is a list of examples that could be explored as sources of tension and conflict that ethical and sustainable business decision-makers may need to address.
+These are only suggested topics for you to consider when preparing your submission for the conference.

 • Trade-off between cost efficiencies and sustainability